-[Government's reply to Report on Budgetary reform from TCSC published 5 August.
-Will involve some changes in Budgetary procedure in current year.
+[Government's reply to report on Budgetary reform from TCSC published 5 August.
+Will involve some changes in Budgetary procedure.
 But these will not go all the way towards implementing Committee's recommendations.]

 Government intend to take full account of TCSC's proposals in continuing to build on significant progress already made towards greater integration of economic decision-making (eg MTFS) and involvement in it of Parliament and public.
 In particular, Government will advance these developments by publishing around late November/early December an Autumn Statement which will allow fuller and better-informed discussion of monetary and fiscal prospects than in past.
 Structure and contents of Autumn Statement will build on what is already published and can be expected to evolve over time.
+This year's autumn statement probably in November.